-Uncertainty estimation is a subject on its own covered well in other texts.
-Reference can be made to Assessment of Uncertainties of Measurement by RR Cook (available from NATA), MSL Technical Guide 13 or NMI Monograph 1 - Uncertainty in Measurement: The ISO Guide.
+Uncertainty estimation is a subject on its own covered in other texts.
+Reference can be made to MSL Technical Guide 13 or NMI Monograph 1 - Uncertainty in Measurement: The ISO Guide.
+While these guides are useful, they should be used in conjunction with the current BIPM JCGM 100 Evaluation of measurement data - Guide to the expression of uncertainty in measurement.